JasvithBasani/CasOptAx/README.md

 -`spin_network.py`: ~
 -`Tutorials`:
     `QPNN_Haar_Random_Tutorial.ipynb`: Tutorial file to optimize the phases of a 2 layer QPNN to generate a 3-photon Haar-random state
+    `Boosted_BSM_tutorial.ipynb`: Tutorial file to calculate the success and error rates of the boosted Bell State Measurement

 Training histories are written to `npy` files which are not included in this repository, but are available upon request from the authors.